 Make sure the bending is not tighter than necessary

-You should aim to use thicker materials at bend areas
+It would help if you aimed to use thicker materials at bend areas

 The articles you choose for bending shouldn’t stretch as that can lead to failure of the board

 The final thing we will discuss is how to design your traces.
-Take a look at your bend and place them perpendicular to it.
+Please take a look at your bend and place them perpendicular to it.
 It is particularly essential to route them like that in flex-rigid PCBs because you will decrease trace stress.
 If you are using a double-sided design, consider offsetting the traces.

 Monitor the circuit’s bottom and top, and stagger the traces in those two positions.
 That way, you will achieve more consistency and resistance to continuous bending and mechanical stress.
 Your boards will be stronger and more reliable.